GJZwiers/GJZwiers/interchangeable-parts.md

     }
 }
 ```
-In the `BalanceCalculator` we've changed the `logger` field to take the `Logs` interface instead of the `Logger` class.
-This means that any class upholding the interface can be passed as a constructor parameter here.
+In the `BalanceCalculator` we have changed the `logger` field to take the `Logs` interface type instead of the `Logger` class type.
+This means that any class upholding the interface can be passed as a constructor parameter.

 Now, if at some point we design a new way to log the summary from `BalanceCalculator` we can simply write another class that implements `Logs`.
 The code we wrote already will be untouched, meaning other classes that also make use of `Logger` will be unaffected by the change.